B-UMMI/LMAS/docs/user/basic_usage.rst

 Basic Usage
 ===========

-After you have a local installation of LMAS, the mock community data needs to be downloaded.

-The triple reference sequences can be passed with the ``--reference`` parameter, and ``--fastq`` receives the raw data for assembly.
-The raw data is a collection of sequence fragments from the references, and can be either obtained *in silico* or from real sequencing platforms.
+To use LMAS, the triple reference sequences must be passed with the ``--reference`` parameter, and ``--fastq`` receives the short-read paired-end raw data for assembly.
+The raw data is a collection of sequence fragments from the references and can be either obtained *in silico* or from real sequencing platforms

 The optional parameter ``--md`` allows the user to pass information on input samples to be presented in the report.